Take the March Challenge

 1. Pick up trash!

-If you remember from January and February’s pledges, plastics can be very dangerous for wild animals.
+If you remember from October and November’s pledges, plastics can be very dangerous for wild animals.
 If they eat plastic, it can make them sick or can even kill them.
 Picking up trash (as long as it is safe for you to do it and you can wash your hands immediately after) is a great way to help protect animals!!

 2. Avoid buying things with Palm Oil in them.
 Palm oil is something found in snack foods and beauty products and is responsible for the destruction of critical habitats where orangutans, elephants and rhinos live.
 EVERY HOUR, 300 football fields of forest in Indonesia are destroyed to make room for palm oil plantations and orangutans have lost 80% of their habitat in the past 20 years.
 By avoiding products with palm oil, we can help protect those species.
 For more information, go here: https://www.wwf.org.uk/updates/8-things-know-about-palm-oil